Numerical implementation of generalized V-line transforms on 2D vector fields and their inversions: Numerical Implementation

-\begin{rem} The reconstruction artifacts, located on the edges of the support of the vector field, are similar to those that appear in the numerical inversions of the star transform on scalar fields, and their discussion can be found in \cite{Amb_Lat_star}. \end{rem}
+\begin{rem} The errors in data described in the second step of the above list, spread further by the follow-up steps of differentiation and matrix multiplication, resulting in artifacts at the edges of the unit square in reconstructed images.
+Similar artifacts also appear in the numerical inversions of the star transform on scalar fields (e.g. see \cite{Amb_Lat_star}). \end{rem}